 Askham Bog SSSI Nature Reserve (Credit Kirsten Carter)

 We objected to the allocation of these sites in the first Local Plan consultation but they remained in the plan.
-We asked for everyones help to add their voice to ours!
+We asked local people and members to write to the Council to object.
 You can read our response to the consultation here.